Sebastianhju/Runeterra-5e/Items/Legendary.md

 - Wonderous Item
 - Attunement

-**Knowledge is Power**: All your ability scores increases by 1 while attuned to this item
+**Knowledge is Power**: All your ability scores increases by 2 up to a maximum of 30 while attuned to this item

 **Fast Casting**: You gain an additional bonus action that can be used to cast any cantrip, ignoring their casting time.